cyberbotics/webots/docs/discord/technical-questions.md

 ##### David Mansolino [cyberbotics] 08/14/2020 05:56:33
 > Hi all, I am trying out 2020b version.
 When I use legacy NUE coordinateSystem, everything works normally.
 However, after I change it to the new ENU system, I found the gravity direction is incorrect (still in the -y axis), therefore any object with weight will fly horizontally.
 I am not sure if I missed anything or it is a bug.
 Could someone help me with this?
 Thanks!

-`@Peter Huang` have you tried saving and reverting the world after changing the coordinate system?
+`@Peide Huang` have you tried saving and reverting the world after changing the coordinate system?

 > hello can i control only one wheel of youbot ?